golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 The onboarding process is a convenient and effortless way of providing your Ray on Golem node with funds allowing it to run on the mainnet.

-Initially, your Golem node generates and later manages its own Ethereum wallet that is used to perform transactions.
-This wallet starts empty and Ray on Golem can transparently obtain testnet tokens when you run it on testnet.
+Initially, your Golem node generates and later manages its own Ethereum wallet, which is used to perform transactions.
+This wallet starts empty and Ray on Golem transparently obtains funds needed to operate on testnet.

 To fill it with mainnet funds, the onboarding portal guides you through the creation of a separate, web-browser wallet, getting GLM and MATIC tokens there, and finally transferring them to the wallet used by Ray on Golem.